 What Is an Intensive Outpatient Program?

-An intensive outpatient program (IOP) is an in-depth addiction and co-occurring disorder treatment plan that is provided on an outpatient basis.
+An intensive outpatient program (IOP) is an in-depth addiction and co-occurring disorder treatment program that is provided on an outpatient basis.
 IOPs often require individuals to attend multiple sessions that last for a few hours each week to participate in counseling services, relapse prevention education, and 12-step recovery support groups.

 Intensive outpatient programs are often recommended for individuals suffering from a mild-to-moderate substance use disorder that don’t require medically-supervised detox, individuals who have already attended inpatient rehab and want a step-down level of care, and people who have daily responsibilities or jobs that they cannot leave.

 IOPs establish a treatment plan with defined, measurable milestones in place to indicate progress, and as these milestones are met, the time commitment required from patients each week decreases.
 The duration of intensive outpatient programs is typically 6-12 months.
+Typically, intensive outpatient programs meet 3-7 days per week, with the number of days per week decreasing as time goes by.
+Most programs include multiple sessions that last for 3 hours per day and a single 1-hour individual therapy session per week.

 Benefits of Intensive Outpatient Programs